 Nobody wants to be called cheap.
-We dread being labelled a scrooge, likened to a mean, greedy recluse who would do anything to avoid parting from a penny.
+We dread being labeled a scrooge, likened to a mean, greedy recluse who would do anything to avoid parting from a penny.
 We want to be known for our generosity while still saving enough for ourselves.
 Those who decide to be money-wise are often nervous of being accused of being ‘cheap,’ so where is the line between frugality and miserliness?

 Collecting Money vs. Optimizing Value